 - LESS JOINT PAIN – Less inflammation and less weight on joints in general leads to an alleviation of joint and back problems.

-- LOWER STRESS LEVELS – Slimmer people generally eat more antioxidant rich foods, and less refined sugars meaning ther=i bodies may be able to cope with the effects of stress better.
-This is because fluctuating blood sugar from a junk food diet can lead to mood swings, much higher stress levels, and an inability to cope in stressful life situations.
+- LOWER STRESS LEVELS – Slimmer people generally eat more antioxidant rich foods and less refined sugars.
+This ultimately means their bodies are able to cope with the effects of stress better.
+Fluctuating blood sugar from a junk food diet can lead to mood swings, much higher stress levels and an inability to cope in stressful life situations.

-- LESSENING OF ASTHMA AND ALLERGIES – Being overweight puts a strain on both your respiratory system and adrenals, therefore making allergies much more likely OR even worse than before.
+- LESSENING OF ASTHMA AND ALLERGIES – Studies show time and time again that being overweight puts a strain on both your respiratory system and adrenals.
+Therefore making allergies much more likely OR even worse than before.

 - HIGHER SEX DRIVE – The process of your body torching fat raises testosterone levels, which in turn boosts sex drive in both men and women.

-- BETTER MEMORY – High fructose, and sugar laden foods may disrupt the creation of neural pathways in the brain that are associated with memory.
-Losing the excess pounds, and the eating of healthful foods are both ways to help clear the brain fog that can mess with your head.
+- BETTER MEMORY – High fructose and sugar laden foods may disrupt the creation of the neural pathways in the brain that are associated with memory.
+Losing the excess pounds, along with the eating of healthful foods are both ways to help clear the brain fog that can mess with your head.

-- LESS SWEATY – Being overweight means your body has to work harder just to move about and function properly, this leads to more sweat being produced by the body as it tries to compensate, leading you to being a bit of a sweaty Betty.
+- LESS SWEATY – Being overweight means your body has to work harder just to move about and function properly.
+This leads to more sweat being produced by the body as it tries to compensate, thus leading you to become a bit of a sweaty Betty.

-- CLEARER COMPLEXION – Eating less junk and more veggies will do wonders for your complexion, especially when combined with the powerful and anti aging antioxidants of green superfood powders.
+- CLEARER COMPLEXION – Eating less junk and more veggies will do wonders for your complexion.
+Especially so when combined with other powerful, anti aging antioxidants and natural superfood powders.

-- MORE ENERGY – Being over weight saps your energy like crazy as just the mere effort of hauling around those excess pounds tires you out quickly.
-You will notice a remarkable difference in your energy levels with every pound you lose and even just a couple of pounds can make a difference to this depending on your weight to begin with
+- MORE ENERGY – Being overweight saps your energy like crazy because just the mere effort of hauling around those excess pounds tires you out quickly.
+You will notice a remarkable difference in your energy levels with every pound you lose.
+Even just a couple of pounds can make a difference to this, depending on your weight to begin with.

-- IMPROVED MOOD – due to having more energy for exercise which in itself releases those feel-good endorphins that make you feel awesome!
+- IMPROVED MOOD – due to having more energy for exercise.
+Exercise in itself releases those feel-good endorphins that make you feel alive.

-- EASIER BREATHING – Being slim will improve your oxygen efficiency, which means you won’t get so out of breath doing every day activities such as running for the bus or climbing a flight of stairs.
+- EASIER BREATHING – Being slim will improve your oxygen efficiency, meaning you won’t get so out of breath doing those every day activities such as running for the bus or climbing a flight of stairs.

-- GREAT FOR THE WHOLE FAMILY- Often you will find when you turn to a healthy eating regime that your whole family will want a piece of the action, especially when they start to see how well you look and feel – all good, because you can test out your new healthy recipes on them.
+- GREAT FOR THE WHOLE FAMILY- Often you will find when you turn to a healthy eating regime, your whole family will want a piece of the action when they start to see how well you look and feel.
+This is good of course, simply because it means you have willing participants that you can test out your new healthy recipes on.

-- YOU WILL LIVE LONGER – Obesity could lower your life expectancy by 14 years, so if that’s not enough to make you want to fight the flab then I don’t know what is.
+- YOU WILL LIVE LONGER – Obesity could potentially lower your life expectancy by 14 years.
+If that’s not enough to make you want to fight the flab, then we don’t know what is.

-You don’t need to beef up too much to get this effect, you just need some nice toned muscle in all the places it should be.
-After all, this kind of muscle looks good on everybody as it makes you look healthy and fit; plus there are so many other benefits to having optimal amounts of muscle mass that have nothing to do with aesthetics.
-These include:-
+You don’t need to beef up too much to get this effect.
+You just need some nice toned muscle in all the places muscle should be.
+After all, this kind of muscle looks good on EVERYBODY.
+It makes you look healthy and fit, not to mention the fact that there are so many other benefits to having optimal amounts of muscle mass that have nothing to do with aesthetics.

 - A longer life in general